 4. Are you studying a design-related subject?

-Design disciplines like graphics, fashion and illustration are rooted in visually demanding software like Adobe CC with Photoshop and Illustrator.
+Design disciplines like graphics, fashion and illustration are rooted in visually demanding software like Adobe Creative Cloud with Photoshop and Illustrator.

 - A high resolution screen for working up close on finer details of your projects

-- Intel Core i5 processor and a minimum 8GB RAM to meet the demands of Photoshop and other Adobe CC apps
+- Intel Core i5 or i7 processor and a minimum 8GB RAM to meet the demands of Photoshop and other Adobe CC apps

 - Dual function as a tablet with a digital pen for designing directly on screen